Technology

 8. Choosing the right framework

-When deciding between Django vs Flask, consider the following factors:
+When deciding between Python Django vs Flask, consider the following factors:

-- Long-term goals: Consider the scalability in web frameworks and complexity of your project.
+• Long-term goals: Consider the scalability of web frameworks and the complexity of your project.
 Flask offers flexibility, while Django ensures structure and reliability.

 9. Conclusion